WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Any effective transparency framework must supply these coordinates.
 Until it does, reform will remain aspirational, not operational.

 > *“The family court does not lack will.
 It lacks a map.”*

+## 11. Final Note on AI in Judical System

 ### References